Leadership

 What Is Leadership Development Areas?

-Leadership development areas are the specific capabilities a leader deliberately works to improve, from communication to decision-making under pressure.
-Think of them as a focused training plan rather than a vague wish to "get better."
+A leadership development area is a specific capability a leader deliberately works to improve, from communication skills to making decisions under pressure.
+Think of each development area as a focused training plan, not a vague wish to get better.

-Here is how I rank the seven areas that consistently separate the managers who get promoted from the ones who plateau.
-The order reflects impact, not difficulty.
+Here is how I rank the 10 key leadership development areas that consistently separate the managers who get promoted from the ones who plateau.
+The order reflects impact, not difficulty, and it mixes hard skills with the soft skills most slide decks skip.

 Clarity is a leadership skill, not a personality trait.
 The strongest leaders repeat the priority until they are sick of it, then repeat it once more, because the team is only hearing it for the second time.